 Never forget that this is not your Facebook profile.
 This is a page meant for your business.
-Hence everything that you post here should be posted with the intent of increasing user engagement, creating leads, and so on.
+Hence, everything you post here should be posted to increase user engagement, create leads, and so on.

 Don’t over advertise

-Yes, your Facebook page is meant to increase your business, however, that doesn’t mean that all you will do is advertise a product or service on your page.
+Yes, your Facebook page is meant to increase your business.
+However, that doesn’t mean that all you will do is advertise a product or service on your page.
 Instead, try to increase your user engagement via your Facebook page.
-Encourage them to visit your website, and allow them to know you as a brand.
-Post quality content like memes, and videos that will entertain or educate your audience.
+Encourage them to visit your website and allow them to know you as a brand.
+Post quality content like memes and videos that will entertain or educate your audience.
 Ideally, only about 25% of your posts should be directly promotional.
-One of the pro tips is to make as much video content as possible.
+One pro tip is making as much video content as possible.
 It has been seen that videos capture more audience engagement.

 Engage with your audience

 Whenever you post, encourage your audience to like, comment and share.
 Actively engage with your audience , ask them for their reviews, and respond to their comments.
-If they have given negative feedback, try to understand what their issues are.
+If they have given negative feedback, try to understand their issues.
 This is the best way to convey to your audience and customers that you care.

 There is no denying that everybody loves freebies.
-Facebook is a great platform to announce promotional giveaways.
+Facebook is a great platform for announcing promotional giveaways.
 This is a great way to drive people to your website and increase audience engagement.
 And just to stand out of the crowd, put on your thinking hats and try to come up with some fun contest ideas.

 Use Facebook plugins